-To make matters worse, if the buyer does back out after realising the price it’s going to cost them to buy the property on completion – sellers may also face penalty fees if they fail to complete after exchange.
+To make matters worse, if the buyer does back out after realising the price, it’s going to cost them to buy the property on completion – sellers may also face penalty fees if they fail to complete after the exchange.

 How much does it cost to sell a house at auction?

 When considering selling a property via auction, you need to be aware that you’ll have to pay an entry fee the day you agree to go ahead.
-This fee is used to market the property and can cost the seller up to £3,000.
+This fee is used to market the property, costing the seller between £500 and £1,000.

-That means you’ve just paid the auctioneer without any guarantee of a sale price.
-Is that a risk you can justify taking, and is this really suitable for your situation?
+That means you’ve just paid the auctioneer without guaranteeing a sale price.
+Is that a risk you can justify taking, and is this suitable for your situation?

-If you buy a property at auction, you’ll have to pay an administration fee to the auction house, which is typically between £900 and £1,500 but can be higher depending on the auction house.
+If you buy a property at auction, you’ll have to pay an administration fee to the auction house, typically between £900 and £1,500, but can be higher depending on the auction house.